quentinsf/icsv2ledger/README.md

 * The account names used in the autocompletion are read both from the mapping file and, optionally, from a Ledger file or files.
 (It runs 'ledger --format %(account) reg" to get the names')

-To use icsv2ledger you need to create a config file, by default .icsv2ledger in the current directory, such as the one below
+To use icsv2ledger you need to create a config file.
+The default config file is called .icsv2ledger in the current directory.
+The following is an example configuration file.

 <pre>
 [SAV]